eficode-academy/kubernetes-katas/01-pods-deployments.md

 Ok.
 The bottom line is that we wanted to have a pod running, and we have that.

+> ## Testing access to our Pod.
+>
+> We are getting a little ahead of our exercises here, but just to illustrate that we actually have
+> a functioning web-server running in our pod, you can execute the following commands:
+>
+> $ kubectl expose deployment multitool --port 80 --type NodePort
+> $ kubectl get service multitool
+>
+> You will then see output similar to the following - take note of the second port number (32458 in the example below):
+>
+> NAME        TYPE       CLUSTER-IP      EXTERNAL-IP   PORT(S)        AGE
+> multitool   NodePort   10.96.223.218   <none>        80:32458/TCP   12s
+>
+> Second, look up the IP address of a node in the cluster with (any IP from the 'EXTERTNAL IP' will do):
+>
+> $ kubectl get nodes -o wide
+>
+> Now point your web browser to the URL `<host-IP>:<port>` to access the web server in the pod.
+The next exercise will cover what we did here in more detail.

 Lets setup another pod, a traditional nginx deployment, with a specific version - 1.7.9.

 Setup an nginx deployment with nginx:1.7.9